Director: Frederick Wiseman

 Buy Tickets HERE

-Hailed as one of the most important and original filmmakers working today, Frederick Wiseman’s decades-long exploration of “the American institution” has influenced documentary filmmakers from the United States to Israel (THE MUSEUM, screening at the Gershman Y on Sunday, November 18 as part of the 38th Gershman Philadelphia Jewish Film Festival, owes much to Wiseman in its multi-angle approach to documenting Jerusalem’s Israel Museum).
+Hailed as one of the most important and original filmmakers working today, Frederick Wiseman’s decades-long exploration of “the American institution” has influenced documentary filmmakers from the United States to Israel (THE MUSEUM, screening at the Gershman Y on Sunday, November 18, as part of the 38th Annual Gershman Philadelphia Jewish Film Festival, owes much to Wiseman in its multi-angle approach to documenting Jerusalem’s Israel Museum).

 - “The most frightening thing about High School is that it captures the battlefield so clearly; the film is too true.”
 (Peter Janssen, Newsweek)